 Perforator flaps represent the newest advance in breast reconstruction.
 These flaps are based on a single blood vessel and do not require the removal of a muscle to supply the skin and fat.
 Instead, microsurgical techniques are needed to connect the very small blood vessels of the flap to blood vessels in the axilla or usually ribs.
 This technique usually takes longer than other techniques.
 Any patient who is a candidate for tissue reconstruction is a candidate for perforator flap reconstruction.

 The TRAM (transverse rectus abdominis flap) has been the mainstay of breast reconstruction since the 1980s.
-It involves using abdominal tissue (skin and fat; same as removed in a tummy tuck) based on the rectus abdominus muscle (pedicled TRAM).
+It involves using abdominal tissue (skin and fat; same as removed in a tummy tuck) based on the rectus abdominis muscle (pedicled TRAM).
 Variations of the tram flap include the “Free” tram, which involves using only a small part of the rectus muscle- “muscle-sparing”- to provide the same tissue but minimize the impact on the abdomen.